 Examinations of deceased COVID-19 patients have shed light on possible lung damage caused by the virus.

-In a new study, researchers have found unique characteristics to the SARS-CoV-2 virus and may explain why patients suffer from ‘long COVID’.
+In a recent study at King’s College London and elsewhere, researchers found unique characteristics to the SARS-CoV-2 virus and may explain why patients suffer from ‘long COVID’.

 Patients with COVID-19 can experience symptoms such as blood clotting and loss of smell and taste.

 Some who survive the infection can experience the effects of the disease for months—known as ‘long COVID’ – with a feeling of fatigue and lack of breath.

 There are few studies that had analyzed the organs of COVID-19 patients which means the characteristics of the disease are still largely unknown.

 In this study, the team analyzed the organs of 41 patients who died of COVID-19 at the University Hospital of Trieste, Italy, from February to April 2020, at the start of the pandemic.

 The team took lung, heart, liver, and kidney samples to examine the behavior of the virus.

 They found extensive lung damage in most cases, with patients experiencing profound disruption of the normal lung structure and the transformation of respiratory tissue into fibrotic material.

 Almost 90% of patients showed two additional characteristics that were quite unique to COVID-19 compared to other forms of pneumonia.